mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 of silent service with a self-maintenance option.
 Stealth-coated to shield it against visual and electronic detection, the small robot is the size of a missile warhead assembly.
-When extended, its light- absorbing solar panels provide the recon satellite with unlimited power out to 2 AU from a standard
+When extended, its light-absorbing solar panels provide the recon satellite with unlimited power out to 2 AU from a standard
 Sol star and to twice that distance with degraded resolution on some sensors.